Zoo Knoxville: Clayton Family Amphibian and Reptile Conservation Campus

-Following the closure of the outdated reptile houses at the eastern end of the zoo, the brand-new Clayton Family Amphibian and Reptile Conservation Campus (ARC) opened just past the Black Bear Falls in the spring of 2021, replacing a smaller "Birds of Central America" exhibit at the center of the zoo.
+Following the closure of the outdated reptile houses at the eastern end of the zoo, the Clayton Family Amphibian and Reptile Conservation Campus (ARC) opened just past the Black Bear Falls in the spring of 2021, replacing a smaller "Birds of Central America" exhibit at the center of the zoo.
 This exhibit containing dozens of indoor naturalistic habitats for various reptile and amphibian species, and it is considered to be massive upgrade from the previous version.
 Notable species include the Cuban crocodile and various tortoise varieties that are a focal point of the zoo's conservation efforts.
 The exhibit also features a two-toed sloth.

-As part of the second phase of this building complex, the Clayton Otter Creek exhibit features a revitalized habitat for the zoo's North American river otters, opening in March 2022.
+As part of the second phase of this building complex, the Clayton Otter Creek exhibit opened in March 2022, featuring a revitalized habitat for the zoo's North American river otters.

 Pilot Flying J Wee Play Adventure

 A series of smaller buildings populate the pathway between the ARC and Grasslands Africa.
 One such building is the Pilot Flying J Wee Play Adventure, featuring an indoor playground and assorted activities for children along with smaller herpetology exhibits, the most notable being a Komodo dragon.
 Just outside of Wee Play is the zoo's Aldabra giant tortoise.
-An aviary and an immersive boardwalk experience called the Ravine are expected to open between 2025 and 2026.
+An aviary (housing the zoo's flock of macaws) and an immersive boardwalk experience called the Ravine opened in 2025.